Skin Checks and Molemap

 - Noticed any recent changes to your skin

-Our team of GPs are all skilled and confident when it comes to the detection, identification, treatment and removal of skin cancers and moles.
-We are the first port of call for any concerns you might have.
+GPs are skilled and confident when it comes to the detection, identification, treatment and removal of skin cancers and moles.
+GPs are the first port of call for any concerns you might have.
 You will receive a thorough examination.
-We have partnered with Molemap to offer our patients specialist quality service and ensure you have customised appropriate management options.
+The partnership with Molemap offers patients specialist quality skin cancer services and ensures you have customised appropriate management options.

-Once you have been assessed and a treatment option recommended, one of our GPs will walk you through the next steps as needed.
+Once you have been assessed and a treatment option recommended, your GP will walk you through the next steps as needed.
 Wherever possible, your GP will perform any necessary procedure, and where they cannot assist, you’ll be referred to a well-reputed specialist to support you further.

-Did you know 40% of mole removal procedures are unnecessary?
-With our new Molemap service, you can avoid these unnecessary procedures and receive only the treatment you need.
-This is a unique system, where we work with expert dermatologists to identify and treat moles.
+Did you know that up to 40% of mole removal procedures may be unnecessary?
+With a Molemap assessment, you can avoid these unnecessary procedures and receive only the treatment you need.
+This is a unique system, where GPs work with expert dermatologists to identify and treat moles.

-Your initial appointment will be with one of our skilled nurses.
-They will conduct a thorough exploration of your skin and moles using our state-of-the-art imaging system.
-Our Melanographer will take the relevant pictures before passing them on to the Molemap dermatologists who will assess the images properly.
+Your initial appointment will be with a skilled nurse melanographer.
+They will conduct a thorough exploration of your skin and moles using state-of-the-art photography and IT systems.
+The melanographer will take the relevant pictures before passing them on to the Molemap dermatologists who will assess the images properly.
 These specialists are expertly trained in this area and are able to read your results with precision to offer reliable recommendations.

 From there, treatment recommendations will be passed on to your GP who can explain the findings and help design a management plan that will suit you.
 You can feel comforted that your GP will ensure your program is right for you and is there to make you feel reassured that your treatment is on track.